Callaloo (literary magazine): Callaloo and the Black Arts Movement

 In the wake of the Black Arts Movement, Callaloo helped redefine the Black aesthetic.
-Charles Rowell wanted a journal that was removed from what he saw as a prescriptive and limited Black aesthetic that was overly intertwined with the North and the Black Arts Movement.
+Rowell wanted a journal that was removed from what he saw as a prescriptive and limited Black aesthetic that was overly intertwined with the North and the Black Arts Movement.
 Rowell sees the innovation in post-Black Arts Movement artists as much more representative of his view of the Black aesthetic compared to what he saw as the "programmatic nature" of the Black Arts Movement.
 Callaloo, to Rowell and his supporters, represents the spirit of Black aesthetics.
-Margo Natalie Crawford describes the aesthetic in Callaloo as "the power of becoming," which has done lots in changing conceptions about the Black aesthetics following the Black Arts Movement.
+Margo Natalie Crawford describes the aesthetic in Callaloo as "the power of becoming", which has done a great deal to change conceptions about the Black aesthetics following the Black Arts Movement.

 Awards

 In addition to receiving grants of support from agencies such as the Lannan Foundation and the National Endowment for the Arts, the magazine has garnered a number of honors, including the best special issue of a journal from the Council of Editors of Learned Journals for "The Haitian Issues" in 1992 (volume 15.2 & 3: Haiti: the Literature and Culture Parts I & II); an honorable mention for the "Best Special Issue of a Journal" in 2001 from the Professional/Scholarly Publishing Division of the American Association (volume 24.1: The Confederate Flag Controversy: A Special Section); and recognition for the Winter 2002 issue from the Council of Editors of Learned Journals as one of the best special issues of that year (volume 25.1: Jazz Poetics).
-It also ranked 13th in Every Writer's Resource's Top 50 Literary Magazines in 2018.
+Callaloo also ranked 13th in Every Writer's Resource's Top 50 Literary Magazines in 2018.

 Abstracting and indexing

 Callaloo is abstracted and indexed in the following bibliographic databases:

-According to Scopus, it has a 2018 CiteScore of 0.04, ranking 479/736 in the category "Literature and Literary Theory".
+According to Scopus, Callaloo has a 2018 CiteScore of 0.04, ranking 479/736 in the category "Literature and Literary Theory".